The below are appropriate for current Tribblix on x86; there are separate installation on SPARC instructions, and you can run in the cloud directly.

 Once you have downloaded the ISO image, you can boot an emulator such as VirtualBox directly from the ISO.
 For physical hardware, you can use cdrecord or cdrw to burn the image to a DVD.

 For VirtualBox, set the graphics driver to VMSVGA in the VirtualBox setup.

-Booting from the CD should take a few minutes or less, and you should be presented with a login prompt.
+Booting from the DVD should take a few minutes or less, and you should be presented with a login prompt.

 tribblix login:The username is jack, the password is jack.